 When the router crashes and dumping is enabled, the router writes the memory contents to a remote host using TFTP.
-Each dump entry contains the location of the host server and the path, timeout, and filenames for the dump files.
+Each dump entry contains the location of the host server and the path, timeout, and file names for the dump files.

-You can configure the router to automatically append a unique character string to the dump filenames to prevent subsequent dumps from overwriting an existing dump file.
+You can configure the router to automatically append a unique character string to the dump file names to prevent subsequent dumps from overwriting an existing dump file.
 See the enable unique-naming and disable unique-naming commands in this chapter.

 Dump files are for diagnostic purposes only.
-Enable the router's dump and unique-naming capabilities only on the advice of your Customer Service representative.
+Enable the router's dump and uniquenaming capabilities only on the advice of your Digital Customer Services representative.

-Boot and Dump Directories
+3.3.3 Boot and Dump Directories

 You must create directories to contain the boot and dump files.
 These directories must reside on a host server.
 The boot directories must be globally readable and the dump directories globally writeable.
-The boot and dump functions use the TFTP protocol.
-Your TFTP server may impose additional restrictions.